 The Fixed Income strategies are implemented through investments in ETFs that hold fixed income securities, including U.S. Treasuries, mortgage-backed securities, corporate bonds and municipal bonds.
 The market value of bonds and other fixed income securities changes in response to interest rate changes and other factors.
 Interest rate risk is the risk that prices of bonds and other fixed income securities will increase as interest rates fall and decrease as interest rates rise.
 Credit risk is the risk that one or more fixed income securities will decline in price or fail to pay interest or principal when due because the issuer of the security experiences a decline in its financial status.
 Credit risk is increased when a portfolio security is downgraded, or the perceived creditworthiness of the issuer deteriorates.
-During periods of declining interest rates, borrowers can exercise their option to prepay principal earlier than scheduled.
-For fixed rate securities, such payments often occur during periods of declining interest rates, forcing participants to reinvest in lower yielding securities, resulting in a possible decline in income and distributions to shareholders.
+During periods of declining interest rates securities, such payments often occur during periods of declining interest rates, forcing participants to reinvest in lower yielding securities, resulting in a possible decline in income and distributions to shareholders.
 This is known as prepayment or "call" risk.